cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 {% img 'no-border' /img/guides/testing-your-app-home-page-spec.png %}

-Let's edit this file in your text editor and add in the following test code:
+Now you'll need to add in the following code in your test file to visit your server:

 ```js
 describe('The Home Page', function() {